 I came across a shady spot under some trees at a hiking area with an adjacent closed shop.
 Later looking inside I can see the fridge full of beer and cabinets full of cigarettes but despite being in a totally isolated place nothing is touched and the toilets have been left unlocked and stocked with paper and towels.

 From here I am riding one of the best roads I have yet found in Tohoku.
 Route 7 starts a little narrow but then opens up to be this grand sweeping ride that crests two mountains and an absolute joy.
-Of course not many places to take a photo but this below in one of the tighter parts.
 A beautiful but of tar in the middle of nowhere.

 After here I ride another gem of a road, all but hidden on Google maps it seems to have no route number but is called Big Forest Road locally according to a road works sign.
 This generously surveyed wide road goes through a huge pine forest that covers a large mountainous area.
 It is fairly remote and I only see one other car the whole time.